lacanoid/datalink/docs/functions.md

     (1 row)

-If `header_only` is true then HEAD request is made instead of GET, returning only headers.
+If `header_only` > 0 then HEAD request is made instead of GET, returning only headers.
 This is used to check for the existence of `INTEGRITY SELECTIVE` datalinks.

 For URLs of scheme `file` and a non null server, the server name is taken to be a name of `postgres_fdw` foreign server.